samaygarg/fuelcell/docs/_build/html/_sources/setup.rst.txt

 Graphical User Interface
 -------------------------
 The graphical user interface (GUI) can be downloaded as a standalone executable file for either Windows or Mac operating systems.
-The latest version can be downloaded [here]().
+The latest version can be downloaded `here <https://github.com/samaygarg/fuelcell/tree/master/gui/fuelcell_gui>`_.
 See the GUI page for more details.